ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/patterns/template.md

 In general it is good to author your docs pages as Markdown documents.
 This helps you focus on content and makes it easy for contributors to make edits and improvements to your docs.
 For functionality-rich docs pages you can always fall back to `template.hbs` files.

-We include the [Ember CLI Markdown Templates](#) addon so that you can opt-in to authoring any page you'd like as a Markdown file — just create a `template.md` file wherever you'd normally create a `template.hbs` file.
+We automatically set up a template preprocessor so that you can opt-in to authoring any page you'd like as a Markdown file — just create a `template.md` file wherever you'd normally create a `template.hbs` file.
 [The file you're reading](#) is an example.

 Whenever you author a template as a Markdown file, we wrap it in a div with the class `.docs-md`.
 You can view our [predefined styles here](#) — feel free to overwrite these in your own app if you'd like.